 LUMID is a member of the Global Association for Master’s in Development Practice (MDP), a premier network of development Master’s programmes, and is as such a partner to several esteemed higher education institutions across the world.

-Features of this programme and learning outcomes
+Features of the programme and learning outcomes:

 Qualitative assessment of processes and methods used in international development projects and programme management.

-- Formulation of project proposals and project design.
+Formulation of project proposals and project design.

-- Knowledge and practical experience of project monitoring, strategic planning and carrying out of organisational assessments.
+Knowledge and practical experience of project monitoring, strategic planning and carrying out of organisational assessments.

 An understanding of theories related to international development and specialised knowledge in natural resource management, global health and social development.

 Qualitative and quantitative data collection methods.

-- Collecting and analysing primary as well as secondary data on the basis of fieldwork in a developing country.
+Collecting and analysing primary as well as secondary data on the basis of fieldwork in a developing country.

 Extensive experience of peer reviewing fellow students work, both verbally and in writing.

 The programme prepares students for a career in international aid and development cooperation or for further academic studies with this profile.